bobinrinder/me/README.md

     Check out [Gatsby's setup guide](https://www.gatsbyjs.org/docs/quick-start/) if you haven't installed Gatsby's CLI.

+    The contact form is setup to use [Netlify Forms](https://www.netlify.com/products/forms/).

+    For optimal performance this setup uses [Cloudinary](https://cloudinary.com/) for image delivery.

 1.  **Setup.**

     Clone the repo and install the libraries.